iamscottcox/adt-technical-challenge/readme.md

-## Boat Ramp Explorer!
+## Ultimate Boat Ramp Explorer!

 Hi, and welcome to the ultimate boat ramp explorer, for those who like boat ramps!

-This is a Full Stack technical challenge has been designed to reflect some of the work we do and the way we work.
+This is our Full Stack technical challenge has been designed to reflect some of the work we do and the way we work.
 It's designed to be fun, challenging and hopefully you may learning something too!
 There is no right or wrong way to do this challenge, we are more interested in the choices you make along the way.

-This small app works, bit it has some _code smells_, _bugs_ and _bad practices_, and no-one likes that!
+This small app works, but it has some _code smells_, _bugs_ and _bad practices_, and no-one likes that!

 ## What is the challenge?